1. What is the Funding Rate?

 6. How to receive Funding Fee notifications?

 1. Log in to your Binance account.
 Click [Derivatives] - [USDⓈ-M Futures].

-2. Click the button next to [Grid Trading] to go to [Preference].
+2. Click the manage button to go to [Preference].

 3. Go to the [Notification] tab to toggle on the [Funding Fee Trigger] button.
 You can also customize the Funding Rate charges percentage between 0.0001%~0.75%.
-Currently, it is defaulted to 0.25%, meaning that you will be notified when the expected Funding Rate charges reach 0.25%.
-Click [Confirm] to save your preference.
+Currently, it is defaulted to 0.25%, meaning you will be notified when the expected Funding Rate charges reach 0.25%.

 7. How to calculate the Funding Rate?

 Step 1.
 Find the Impact Bid/Ask Price Series in a given funding period

 Let’s use the following Bid-side order book for a USDⓈ-Margined contract as an example: